HassanAfzal123/auxin-project/README.md

 - Safe file handling approach is used.
 Old file data is not removed until update/delete operations are not conducted properly.

 - Reusability coding approach is used.
-Functions are created to avoid reuseability of code.
+Functions are created to avoid code redundancy.